Buy a demo table at TC Sessions: Robotics+AI 2020 while you can – TechCrunch

 - Daniel Blank, CEO of Toggle, a startup that builds robots to fabricate and assemble rebar.

-- Tye Brady, Amazon Robotics’ Chief Technologist.
+- Tye Brady, Amazon Robotics’ chief technologist.
 Brady will join us to talk about Amazon’s robotics efforts and the future of the automation-driven workforce.

 - Stuart Russell, computer scientist and world-leading expert on AI, joins us to discuss how today’s researchers and founders will determine AI’s ultimate impact on humanity.